Home Improvement Loans — Finance Any Renovation Project

 Receive full APR & total cost before signing (TILA)

-Rate capped by New Jersey CFLA — no triple-digit APR
+✔️Rate capped by New Jersey UCCC — no triple-digit APR

-Service Area: Home Improvement Loans in Edison & New Jersey
+Coverage Area: Home Improvement Loans for Edison and surrounding New Jersey.

-edisonpersonalloan.org serves home improvement borrowers throughout Edison, NJ 08817 (Middlesex County) and across the New Jersey metro area.
-Every lender in our network is New Jersey-licensed and UCCC-compliant:
+EdisonPersonalLoan.com assists residents looking for home improvement financing throughout.
+Edison, NJ 08817 (Middlesex County) and across the broader New Jersey area.
+All lenders in our network are state-licensed and compliant with UCCC.